ammdias/finctrl/MANUAL.md

   ACCOUNT_ID) of the transactions to be displayed.
 If no account is given, transactions from all accounts will be displayed.
 - **of** (*optional*): amount of the transactions to be displayed --- only transactions of this specific amount will be listed.
+A range of amounts may be specified separating the lower and upper limits by a colon.
   When using this option, all acounts searched must have the same currency.
 - **from** (*optional*): lower date limit of the results to be displayed.
 If no date is given, the results will include all transactions from the first recorded to the upper limit.